Relay

 Relay (that’s us!👋) is a banking and money management platform that helps business owners manage cash flow by opening multiple business checking accounts.
 The best part?
 You won’t have to navigate minimum balance requirements or pay unnecessary bank fees, like monthly maintenance fees.

-🏦 Learn more about Relay’s no-fee business checking accounts here.
+🏦 Learn more about Relay’s business checking accounts here.

 Reasons to open a payroll bank account